Please note: this research was conducted in March 2018 and March 2021 and was accurate at the time of writing.

-Investing can be a great way to give your money more potential.
-The top drivers for people who had considered investing were low interest rates on cash savings (47%) followed by money not growing as much as they had hoped (35%).
+Investing may be a great way to give your money more potential.
+The top drivers for people who had considered investing were low-interest rates on cash savings (47%), followed by money not growing as much as they had hoped (35%).

-With investing, you have the opportunity to build up wealth for your future and bring your long-term goals to life.
-However, before you take the plunge, it’s important to have your finances in order – if anything, the past year has taught us how important it is to be prepared for the unexpected.
-Once you’re in a good place financially, it’s time to explore all your options to try and make your money work harder.
+With investing, you could have the opportunity to build up wealth for your future and bring your long-term financial goals to life.
+However, before you take the plunge, consider getting your finances in order – if anything, the past year has taught us how important it is to be prepared for the unexpected.
+Once you’re in a good place financially, you might want to explore all your options to try and make your money work harder.

 1: Wealthify ISA survey.
 Research conducted by Opinium Research between 9– 12 March 2018 amongst 2,010 consumers

 2: Opinium survey, 19th – 25th March 2021, 1001 UK adults who have £5,000 + in savings and not investments

 3: Confidence gap:

 Past performance is not a reliable indicator of future results.

 The tax treatment depends on your individual circumstances and may be subject to change in the future.